-In 1959, two certified public accountants with law degrees, Daniel R. McCarthy and Edward M. Greenwald, left their positions as Internal Revenue Agents, and along with Gilbert S. Savransky, a general practice attorney, formed the law firm of McCarthy, Savransky and Greenwald.
+In 1959, two CPAs with law degrees, Daniel R. McCarthy and Edward M. Greenwald, left their positions as Internal Revenue Agents, and along with Gilbert S. Savransky, a general practice attorney, formed the law firm of McCarthy, Savransky and Greenwald.
 The initial focus of the firm was to service clients in legal matters involving tax consulting, tax compliance, estate planning and various aspects of business law.

 The firm has now grown to over forty lawyers, many of whom were partners of other law firms and brought their knowledge and skills to McCarthy Lebit.
 The firm is now proud to offer its clients legal services in virtually every aspect of the law.